mikethemadkiwi/busdrivermike/README.md

 1. install and run. no setup needed!

 ### Things planned to fix.
-The god awful AI. it's not TERRIBLE. but it's not great either.
+1. The god awful AI. it's not TERRIBLE. but it's not great either.
-the bus stops. departures arent bad, but the stops are janky.
+2. the bus stops. departures arent bad, but the stops are janky.
-this locales. i'd LIKE to tie them to actual bus stops. but again...
+3. the way locations are handled. i'd LIKE to tie them to actual bus stops. but again...
 Dat AI y'all.

 ### V2 Coming Soon...